zhiayang/sap/notes.md

 	- also drastically shrinks the size of the text itself (since we no longer need 2 bytes for glyph ids)

-### on CFF subsetting

-CFF is a real pain, it's basically an entirely separate format embedded as a table in OTF. sucks.
-In theory it should be possible to subset, with a few steps:

-1. parse the basic structure of the CFF font
-2. find some relation between the OTF's cmap and the CFF's encoding/charset
-3. copy only the required glyphs
-4. for extra points, remove unnecessary `subrs` if any

 ### on unicode (de)composition

 The problem is that unicode combining characters let people write arbitrary things that combine with